Recent D&O Claims Developments

 A number of factors appear to be contributing to this troubling trend of large derivative suit settlements, including:

 • Caremark Erosion.
 One of the primary substantive defenses for D&Os in many derivative lawsuits is the so-called Caremark defense, which in essence says D&Os are not liable for lack of oversight of company operations absent the director or officer engaging in self-dealing, having a conflict of interest or committing gross dereliction of his or her duty (i.e., acting in bad faith).
 A series of decisions issued over the last few years from Delaware courts have created uncertainty regarding this important defense.
-Some recent cases, particularly those involving public health and safety issues or egregious workplace behavior, have not applied the Caremark defense, including derivative lawsuits involving listeria-tainted ice cream (2019 Marchard case), 737 Max airplane crashes (2021 Boeing case) and opioid anti-diversion obligations (2024 Amerisource Bergen case and 2023 Walmart case).
+Some recent cases, particularly those involving public health and safety issues or egregious workplace behavior, have not applied the Caremark defense, including derivative lawsuits involving listeria-tainted ice cream (2019 Marchard case), 737 Max airplane crashes (2021 Boeing case), opioid anti-diversion obligations (2024 Amerisource Bergen case and 2023 Walmart case), discriminatory lending practices (2024 Wells Fargo case), and infant formula safety (2024 Abbott Laboratories case).

-But, in other less alarming derivative oversight lawsuits, Delaware courts have applied the defense, including the 2021 Marriott and the 2022 Solar Winds cases involving a cyber breach, the 2023 Segway case involving financial reporting issues, the 2024 Walgreen’s case involving the company’s prescription management system, and the 2024 Centene case involving inaccurate cost reports to Medicaid.
+But, in other less alarming derivative oversight lawsuits, Delaware courts have applied the defense, including the 2021 Marriott and the 2022 Solar Winds cases involving a cyber breach, the 2023 Segway case involving financial reporting issues, the 2024 Walgreen’s case involving the company’s prescription management system, the 2024 Centene case involving inaccurate cost reports to Medicaid, and the 2024 TransUnion case involving the company’s failure to comply with a Consumer Financial Protection Bureau order.
 In the Solar Winds case, the Delaware Chancery Court recognized Caremark oversight claims have recently “bloomed like dandelions after a warm spring rain,” but those claims “remain, however, one of the most difficult claims to clear a motion to dismiss.”
 In the Segway case, the Delaware Chancery Court similarly confirmed a valid oversight claim exists only in “the extraordinary case where fiduciaries’ ‘utter failure’ to implement an effective compliance system or ‘conscious disregard’ of the law gives rise to corporate trauma.”
 Likewise, in the Walgreen’s case, the Delaware Chancery Court expressed concern about oversight claims being “reflexively filed” whenever a company “encounters an adverse circumstance,” thereby weakening the core protections of the business judgment rule and draining resources from the company the derivative plaintiffs purport to represent.
 Instead, a valid oversight claim should be a “rare event” according to the court.
 In the Centene case, the Delaware Chancery Court recognized “a bad outcome, without more, does not equate to bad faith” by the directors, which is required for an oversight claim against the directors.

 The derivative litigation against McDonald’s directors, CEO and Chief People Officer involving company-wide sexual harassment allegations demonstrates the changing and confusing legal landscape today regarding Caremark claims.
 In January 2023, the Delaware Chancery Court refused to dismiss the claims against the executive officers, finding for the first time that officers have the same oversight duty as directors and the officers’ alleged wrongdoing in this case was sufficiently egregious to survive the Caremark defense because the officers directly participated in the company’s sexualized culture.
 But, two months later, the Court dismissed the oversight claims against the directors even though the directors knew about the sexual harassment allegations.
 Because the directors responded to the problem (albeit insufficiently), the Court determined the directors’ conduct did not constitute bad faith and thus dismissed the claims.